Potentash

 5. Add 1 ¾ cups water and bring to a boil over high heat with the cooking pot uncovered.

-6. Once the water level has gone down, lower the heat, cover with foil paper or brown kitchen paper and cook for a further 2-3 mins or until water has dried up.
+6. Once the water level has gone down, lower the heat, cover with foil paper or brown kitchen paper and cook for a further 2-3 mins or until the water has dried up.
 You can also put it in the oven for a few minutes instead.

 7. Turn off your heat and serve the pilau hot.